Sex, Life, & Hannah Excerpts

 To Be Continued…

-From Sex, Life, & Hannah: Winter Season (CHAPTER 8: FALLING IN LOVE)
+From Sex, Life, & Hannah: Wicked Winter Breakup (CHAPTER 8: FALLING IN LOVE)

 Love happens when you least expect it to, oftentimes with someone you least expect it to happen with, and more often than not at an inopportune moment.